top of page

 Resolutions adopted by IACS on matters arising from implementing IMO Conventions or Recommendations, aimed at providing clear and uniform interpretations for better application by Members.

 IACS publishes all Unified Requirements (URs), including CSR, and technical background information on its website.
 This allows non-IACS Classification Societies to access and utilize this information by embedding it into their rules.
-However, the responsibility for verification and compliance rests with the adopting society.
-Non-IACS Classification Societies recognized as such are entitled to participate in IACS work after discussion with the Secretary General.
-They may participate in specific IACS Working Groups through mutually agreeable arrangements.

 The continuous development and updating of IACS technical resolutions and maritime guidelines ensure that the shipping industry operates under the highest standards of safety and environmental protection.
 This ultimately contributes to the well-being of crew members, passengers, and the marine environment.